Andrew Gracyk

 Previously, I was a member of Atzberger Research Group, a group focused on statistical physics, numerical analysis, scientific computation, and machine learning.

 One can reach me by email.
 My university email is agracyk at purdue dot edu, but my permanent email is andrewgracyk at gmail dot com.
-Also, I receive a lot of mass email, so it is possible (but unlikely) unfamiliar email is overlooked.
-LinkedIn is a great place to contact me.
+Either works great.

 .